pramnora/qb64/language/data/README.md

 A large part of being a programmer is knowing...

-- what kind of data structure is best suited to store the program data items
+- what kind of data structure is best suited to store the program data items in
 - what is the best way to read and retrieve such data items

 ...for example, the programmer will tend to think awfully long and hard about this...;